ooni/oohttp/README.md

 }
 ```

+If you are using `crypto/tls` (which does not make much sense), then
+your `tls.Conn` is already a valid `TLSConn`.

-If you are using `refraction-networking/utls`, your TLS connection is
+If you are using `refraction-networking/utls`, you need to write an
+adapter.
+Your TLS connection is
 already a `net.Conn`.
-You need to implement `ConnectionState` by
+But you need to implement `ConnectionState` by
 copying the fields from the `utls` `ConnectionState`.
-You also need
+And you also need
 to implement `HandshakeContext`.

 The following code shows, for reference, how we initially implemented